 Partnering with key schools and childcare centres, the MLHU is able to provide fluoride varnish free of charge to promote dental health for children, in community settings.

 What is fluoride varnish?

 Fluoride varnish is a protective coating that makes teeth stronger, and helps prevent and fix small cavities.
 It is a liquid that is painted onto a child’s teeth with a small brush.
 It only takes minutes to apply and dries quickly.

 Is it safe?

 Yes.
 Fluoride varnish is safe and causes no harm.
 There is no bad taste and no pain or discomfort with the application.
 There may be a slight off-white colour to the teeth after the fluoride varnish is applied, but it will be removed by brushing or flossing, which can be done the morning after the application.

 How can I get involved?

-If you have questions, require additional information, or would like to find out if the Fluoride Varnish Program is right for you, please contact the Oral Health Team at 519-663-5317, extension 2231.
+If you have questions, require additional information, or would like to find out if the Fluoride Varnish Program is right for you, please contact the Oral Health Team at 519-663-5317 (ask to speak with Oral Health).